House of Yahweh: Feasts

 Once a year on the evening before Passover, members hold a solemn observance they call "Yahshua's Memorial" in memory of the crucifixion of Jesus.
 The assembly shares unleavened bread and wine as symbols of the body and blood of Yahshua, and members wash one another's feet.
 The following evening, the assembly celebrates Passover.

-Christmas, Easter, and birthdays are not celebrated, as they believe they are pagan rituals and customs in observance of gods.
+Christmas, Easter and birthdays are not celebrated, as they believe they are pagan rituals and customs in observance of other gods.
 Unlike Judaism and Armstrongism, HOY believes The House of Yahweh Sanctuary in Eula, Texas is the only place on earth where celebratory feasts are to be observed, and three times a year they make a pilgrimage to Abilene to celebrate Passover, Pentecost, and Tabernacles.

 Rejection of Trinitarianism

 Unlike Trinitarian Christianity, the House of Yahweh teaches that Yahshua (Jesus) was born a man, and became the son of Yahweh, "the firstborn among many brothers", when he was baptized by John the Baptist.
 They believe that he was framed for insurrection, received an illegal trial, and was then flogged, tormented, nailed to a pole (not a cross) and executed by the civil authorities.
 Similar to Christianity, they teach that he died for the sins of man as an atonement offering or blood sacrifice, and in so doing he became a Passover Lamb.
 The House of Yahweh teaches that he was buried at sunset, and three days later, he was resurrected from the dead, subsequently ascending into Heaven 40 days later.
 They believe that he is waiting until the prophesied end time to return to Earth, establishing Yahweh's Kingdom on Earth and preventing humankind from ultimately destroying themselves.